razqy26/razqy26/README.md

 - **Major:** Informatics Engineering

 **My Interests:**
-I have a strong interest in various aspects of the technology world, especially in the field of Programming.
+I have a strong interest in various aspects of the technology world, especially in the field of Mobile Development.
 I enjoy tackling problems and seeking creative solutions using technological tools.

 <p align="left">
 <a href="https://github.com/razqy26">